top of page

 Let's demystify this: AI stands for artificial intelligence, but what most of us are interacting with - like ChatGPT - is just a very smart writing assistant.
 It’s trained to recognize patterns in how people speak, write, and communicate, and then generate responses based on those patterns.

-When I first started dabbling with ChatGPT, I wasn’t trying to overhaul my business, I just wanted to make sense of some technical jargon from my day job.
+When I first started dabbling with ChatGPT, I wasn’t trying to overhaul my business.
+I just wanted to make sense of some technical jargon from my day job.
 I asked it to explain something to me, “like I’m a fifth grader,” and it worked!
 Then I tried “like I’m in eighth grade,” and again - it delivered.

-That’s when I realized AI could be useful.
-And kind of fun.
+That’s when I realized AI could be useful and kind of fun.

-Let’s Talk Safety: Is AI Secure?
+Let's Talk Safety: Is AI Secure for Small Businesses?

+Great question!
+Honestly, it’s one of the biggest concerns I hear from crafters.
 I take privacy seriously, and the good news is: most reputable platforms (like OpenAI, Canva, and Adobe) offer built-in protections.

 Here’s what I do to keep things safe: